Which Countries Have the Slackest Smoke Alarm Laws?

 Will flat smoke alarm batteries void your home insurance?

-If the battery on your smoke alarm is dead and a fire occurs, it may be possible that a home or contents insurance claim for any related damage could be denied, Taylor explains.
+If the battery on your smoke alarm is dead and a fire occurs, it may be possible that a home and contents insurance claim for any related damage could be denied, Taylor explains.

 “In Australia, home insurance providers typically have wording in their policy saying that the home must be compliant with local laws, such as the new requirements in Queensland.
 If your battery is flat and you haven’t replaced it, that could impact the outcome of a claim if a fire occurs.